davidwhitney/VsCodeCrunch/README.md

 -----------------------------------------------------------------------------------------------------------
 ## Credits

-David Whitney, with thanks to Martain Thwaites for initial help and inspiration.
+David Whitney, with thanks to Martin Thwaites for initial help and inspiration.